JSON Preset Builder

 Strict registration vs overwrite

 load_preset_from_json registers the preset by name and silently overwrites any existing custom registration with the same name.
-Built-in names are blocked, you can't shadow chrome-latest.
+Built-in names are blocked, so you can't shadow chrome-latest.

 p, _ := fingerprint.BuildPreset(spec)